hitchtest/hitch/docs/api/package_api.rst

 .. note::

-    This documentation applies to the latest version of hitchtest: version 0.6.5
+    This documentation applies to the latest version of hitchtest.

 Hitch strives to be self-bootstrapping.
-To enable this, it uses the concept of a package.
-A package is an object representation of a piece of software (like python or postgres) that your software relies upon.
+To enable this, it uses the concept of a "hitch package".
+A hitch package is an object representation of a piece of software (like python or postgres) that your software relies upon.

 To use, you must initialize this object in your engine set_up method and call the .build() command.
 Once it is downloaded and built, your test can use it to run your application code.

-Running .build() will make your first test run very slow (downloading and building python or postgres will take minutes), but the subsequent test runs will be much faster.
+Running .build() will make your first test run very slow (downloading and compiling python/postgres/mysql will take minutes), but the subsequent test runs will be much faster.

-Running .verify() is a necessary next step that simply checks that the software runs without complaint and is the specified version.
+Running .verify() is a necessary next step that checks that the software runs without complaint and is the specified version.

 The main advantage of your test downloading and building its own versions of software